 Have you noticed how argumentative everyone is at the moment?
 I have no statistical data to back this up but it feels as if in the last few months I can’t say or write anything without someone getting annoyed at me.

 This isn’t a pity post, I promise.
 I publish a shite load of content every week.
-4 blog posts, 2 podcasts, heaps of Facebook posts, Instagram posts, Instagram stories and that’s not even counting the client work and freelance stuff I do.
-Because of the sheer volume of work I publish, I’m bound to annoy at least 10 percent of the people who consume my stuff and holy crap are they vocal about it.
+4 blog posts, podcasts, heaps of Facebook posts, Instagram posts, Instagram stories and that’s not even counting the client work and freelance stuff I do.
+Because of the sheer volume of work I publish, I’m bound to annoy at least 10 per cent of the people who consume my stuff and holy crap are they vocal about it.

 The point is, these people are wasting so much of their time getting annoyed at me for stuff that really doesn’t matter.
 I had a guy go to town on my Facebook page recently when I asked everyone what their dream car would be.
 He systematically went through and told people he thought their dream cars were shit.
 I was out for dinner so I didn’t see it until I got back but it would have taken him a good half an hour to do this.
 I promptly deleted him but I was just gobsmacked at why anyone would do that.
 Was that time well spent, Richard?
 Was it?
 Answer: No you dingus.
 Get a freaking hobby.

 My readers are obviously far more highly evolved than dear Dick but sometimes even the smartest of us do silly things.
 I’m guilty of it.
 I’m very fomo which means I hate missing out on things and it can take me a good 20 minutes on Facebook to make sure I haven’t missed anything.
 Also if I see someone being treated unfairly in the comments of a Facebook post, I’ll pretty much always go in to bat for them.
-This kind of stuff is okay but you really need to police yourself in those kind of scenarios.
+This kind of stuff is okay but you really need to police yourself in those kinds of scenarios.
 It’s when you’re an hour into a crazy argument on the Sunrise Facebook page that you need step back, reassess and break those silly online habits that are plaguing you.

 Here are three things you need to stop doing.